What is an Air Source Heat Pump System?

 As mentioned above, ASHPs operate at a lower temperature to increase their efficiency which means that the temperature won’t be as high as with a boiler.
 Help to increase the temperature of the hot water further by adding an immersion heater into the hot water cylinder.

 In order to hold onto as much of the heat being generated as possible, it’s vital to ensure that your home is well insulated to prevent any heat escaping.
 This may add to the costs if your home isn’t already well insulated but is well worth doing in the long run.
-You can find more pros and cons of air source heat pumps with our guide.
+You can find more Air Source Heat Pumps: Advantages & Disadvantages.

 As well as heating the property, an air source heat pump can also be used for cooling during the warmer summer months.
 Plus, if you have a swimming pool, they can warm up the water too.